 Adjust daily staff levels to have the fewest people in the workplace (where safe to do so).

 Make sure essential roles such as supervisors, and first aid or emergency response team members are on each shift.

 Cross-train employees so they are safely able to replace the duties of others.

 Stagger shift starts and break times to minimize crowding at employee entrances, change and break rooms.

 Consider having groups of employees (cohorts) that work the same shifts, and keep groups separate as much as possible.

 Comply with building occupancy limits recommended by public health authorities.

 Continue with safety and informational meetings but avoid gatherings of people where possible.
 Implement technology to conduct meetings virtually.
 If that option is not possible, gather in small physically distanced groups, preferably outdoors or in large well-ventilated locations.

 Reduce the number of shared objects.
 For example, assign cleaning tools to one employee for the full shift, and do not share radios.

 Minimize close physical contact for all job tasks or modify them so they can be performed by one person (if safe to do so).
-If that is not possible, train all employees to properly wear non-medical masks when they work within 2 metres of each other and keep the interaction as short as possible.
+If that is not possible, train all employees to properly wear masks when they work within 2 metres of each other and keep the interaction as short as possible.